sunnyfloyd/master-notes/python/python.md

 from geolib import geohash as gh  # type: ignore
 ```

-- In Python, protocols are a way to define and enforce structural typing.
+- In Python, static protocols are a way to define and enforce structural typing.
 They allow you to specify the expected interface or behavior of an object without explicitly defining a class or using inheritance.
 Protocols provide a flexible and dynamic approach to type checking and enable you to write more generic and reusable code.

 - Protocols are implemented using the typing.Protocol class from the typing module, which was introduced in Python 3.8.
 You can define a protocol by subclassing typing.Protocol and specifying the required methods or attributes that an object should have.